saniya-chandiwala/Osteoarthritis-Prediction-System/README.md

-# Osteoarthritis Prediction System
+# ArthroPredict

-An AI-powered system that predicts the likelihood of Osteoarthritis (OA) from X-ray images using multiple deep learning models.
+### AI-powered Osteoarthritis detection from X-rays

-The project is designed to help doctors and patients with early detection and decision-making by providing accurate predictions from multiple models.
+ArthroPredict evaluates X-ray images to assess Osteoarthritis (OA) risk and returns a percentage-based probability score.
+Using advanced deep learning models like DINO, InceptionV3, CoAtNet, and EfficientNet, it delivers accurate insights to support doctors and patients in early detection, diagnosis, and treatment decisions.

 ---